When your dog is laying around and not eating, it’s easy to feel worried and unsure of what’s going on.

 Key Takeaway

-A dog who’s laying around and not eating is trying to tell you something isn’t right.
+A dog that’s laying around and not eating is trying to tell you something isn’t right.

 It could be physical pain, a hidden illness, or emotional stress.